 Once ricinoleic acid binds to these receptors, it causes those muscles to contract and push out stool, just as other stimulant laxatives do.
 Castor oil has a similar effect on the uterus, which is why it has been used to induce labor.

-Castor oil does seem to be effective at relieving constipation, and it works quickly.
+There’s some evidence that castor oil is effective at relieving constipation, and it works quickly.
 A 2011 study of older adults with chronic constipation found that castor oil use reduced straining and improved constipation symptoms.

 Castor oil is a liquid that you take by mouth.
 It’s typically taken during the day because it works quickly.